SourcePhobia/sealchat/README.md

 - AES-GCM encryption for all messages.
 - HMAC verification for defense in depth.
 - Replay protection with nonces and timestamps.
-- Console fingerprint display for out-of-band verification.
+- Console fingerprint display for out of band verification.
 - Multi-peer lobby support via Socket.IO.

 ---